The following is a compilation of the latest disaster recovery and business continuity news.

 SteelEye supports disaster recovery and business continuity for Windows Server 2008 R2

 SteelEye Technology Inc. announced SteelEye DataKeeper support for Windows Server 2008 R2, including support for multi-site clusters of Hyper-V, SQL Server, File/Print, DHCP and other Microsoft cluster resource types.
-DataKeeper is a
+DataKeeper is a data replication product for Windows Server 2003 and 2008.
+It enables disaster recovery (DR) without the data loss typically associated with traditional data backup and recovery technologies.
+With DataKeeper's real-time continuous replication of Hyper-V virtual machines (VMs), standby servers can be activated with little data loss in the event of a disaster.

 Along with supporting Hyper-V clusters, DataKeeper also enables multi-site clusters for all other Microsoft cluster resource types.
 It also reduces the cost of deploying clusters by eliminating the need for a storage area network (SAN).